Last updated on December 14th, 2022 at 08:53 am

 Another Lagos City safety measure is: If you are alone, don’t join a gathering of people nor disturb their gathering, it is dangerous.
 When going around town, be mindful of the transportation vehicle you enter.

-Enter from the bus stop, don’t enter any vehicle that is halfway empty or the conductor is shouting “one chance”( meaning one seat left to be filled up) or when you come across a vehicle with youngsters –be cautious.
+Enter from the bus stop, don’t enter any vehicle that is half empty or the conductor is shouting “one chance”( meaning one seat left to be filled up) or when you come across a vehicle with youngsters –be cautious.
 Preferably to go around in a cab booked online, a reputable company.

 Don’t book just any hotel